 You might have noticed that your stock speakers aren’t up to snuff and neither is your stock stereo.
 There’s nothing wrong with it, it just offers basic sound tweaking abilities and supremely average sound.

-A good head unit is going to let you customize your audio to perfection, making sure you adjust every little bit until it’s a fine-tuned machine.
+A good head unit is going to let you customize your car audio system to perfection, making sure you adjust every little bit until it’s a fine-tuned machine.
 It may take some fidgeting and some time to break it in, but adding a head unit is going to increase your sound quality.

 Not all head units are made equal though and many were designed with older car models in mind.
 Some can be a bit cumbersome to set up, so once again it pays to do plenty of research.